-14.2 XTAL1 input
+14.2 Crystal oscillator XTAL input and component selection

-The input voltage to the on-chip oscillators is limited to 1.8 V. If the oscillator is driven by a clock in slave mode, it is recommended that the input be coupled through a capacitor with $C_i = 100 \text{ pF}$.
+The input voltage to the on-chip oscillators is limited to 1.8 V. If the oscillator is driven by a clock in slave mode, it is recommended that the input be coupled through a capacitor with $C_i = 100$ pF.
 To limit the input voltage to the specified range, choose an additional capacitor to ground C_g which attenuates the input voltage by a factor $C_i/(C_i + C_g)$.
-In slave mode, a minimum of 200 mV (RMS) is needed.
-For more details see the LPC17xx User manual.
+In slave mode, a minimum of 200 mV(RMS) is needed.